-- Verbal praise - Physical gestures to communicate good behaviour and work - Sharing of good work with peers in class and in other classes - Celebrating work of a high standard and/or effort with work with the Head teacher/deputy head teacher, stickers and prizes awarded - Star of the week awarded by class teacher and celebrated in Friday assemblies

-- Lunchtime star of the week awarded by lunchtime supervisors and playcare coordinators and celebrated in Friday assemblies - Being recognised and selected by peers to represent the class as a school council member or Young Person's Parliament representative - Being selected by staff to welcome and show visitors Grove School - Citizenship project, children being selected and acting as peer support (playleaders peer mediators, buddy readers, helping in EYFS) - End of year award ceremonies - Residential visits.
+- Verbal praise - Physical gestures to communicate good behaviour and work - Sharing of good work with peers in class, in other classes and on the school website - Celebrating work of a high standard and/or effort with work with the Head teacher on Fridays, stickers and prizes awarded - Star of the week awarded by class teacher and celebrated in Friday assemblies - Lunchtime star of the week awarded by lunchtime supervisors and play care coordinators and celebrated in Friday assemblies - Being recognised and selected by peers to represent the class as a school council member or Young Person's Parliament representative - Being selected by staff to welcome and show visitors Grove School - Citizenship project, children being selected and acting as peer support (play leaders peer mediators, buddy readers, helping in EYFS) - End of year award ceremonies - Residential visits - Whole school approach for rewarding positive behaviour is through the use of J2Stars.
+This is an application on BGFL.
+Pupils are rewarded with stars for working hard and positive behaviour.